 Dashboards on the GoodData platform vs. Dashboard component

 Let's take a look at GoodData's solution for dashboards and explain how the Dashboard component and the infrastructure around it fit into this picture.

-Both the GoodData platform and GoodData.CN provide the KPI Dashboards component that can be used by both dashboard creators and consumers.
+The GoodData platform, GoodData Cloud and GoodData.CN all provide the KPI Dashboards component that can be used by both dashboard creators and consumers.
 In addition, developers can modify the default consumer experience, and create dashboard plugins to enhance or further customize the dashboard.

 NOTE: The KPI Dashboards component and the dashboards that it renders can be embedded and integrated into third-party applications.

 The creators build dashboards using an intuitive and friendly drag-and-drop experience.
 They place insights onto a dashboard, define dashboard filters that can be used to filter data rendered by the insights, and customize what happens when the consumer interacts with the different insights on the dashboard.
 The interactions supported out of the box are various types of drilling: drilling down, drilling in, drilling to other dashboards, or drilling to custom locations.

 In the end, the creators save the dashboard, and it becomes part of the workspace.
 Once the dashboard is part of the workspace, it can be discovered by consumers.

 The consumers use the KPI Dashboards component to view dashboards that are available to them.
 In view mode, the consumers can change values of the filters and interact with the insights placed on the dashboard.
 By triggering the interactions (drills), the consumers can see more detailed data, navigate to other dashboards or even to other websites.

 The consumers can also export the dashboard into a PDF file or schedule recurrent export and delivery of the dashboard via email.